 You might remember the Speedy Tuesday article on the Speedmaster Mark 4.5 in NOS condition that we did recently.
 The owner of that particular watch, who shared his story with us, now wants to share his Speedmaster Professional Caliber 863 with you.
 There is no particular story behind his purchase, other than that he simply loves the Moonwatch and was after this particular reference.

 Speedmaster Professional Caliber 863 3592.50

-Availability and Price
+Availability and price

 These watches are available without wasting too much time searching for the right piece.
-A good Speedmaster Professional caliber 863 reference 3592.50 from the early to mid-1990s is offered for around €3000 Euro.
-Full set, with box and papers.
-Don’t go for less for watches this (relatively) young age.
-In the 1980’s and before, it was quite common to leave the boxes at the retailer or to throw them away even.
+A good Speedmaster Professional caliber 863 reference 3592.50 from the early to mid-1990s is offered for around €5,000.
+The price depends on the condition and whether the watch comes with box and papers.
+In the 1980s and before, it was quite common to leave the boxes at the retailer or to throw them away even.
 In the 1990s, with the grey and red leather boxes, a lot of people kept them.
-So might be able to pick one up for even less, but check whether the bracelet is correct (1479 on the older ones, 1499 on the models around 1996) and whether the hands are still the original tritium ones.
+So might be able to pick one up for even less, but check whether the bracelet is correct and whether the hands are still the original tritium ones.

-For a relatively short period, between 2007 and 2012, Omega also produced the ‘Sapphire Sandwich’ with a chocolate brown dial.
+For a relatively short period, between 2007 and 2012, Omega also produced the “Sapphire Sandwich” with a chocolate brown dial.
 This watch already had the new reference coding, with nr.
-3220.127.116.11.13.001.
+322.214.171.124.13.001.
 The watch came on a brown leather calf strap and folding clasp.
-There is currently one offered on Chrono24 for approx €3300 Euro.
-These babies are rare and look awesome with the brown dial.
-This reference also has the ‘First and only watch worn on the Moon’ engraving.
+These ones are rare and look awesome with the brown dial.
+This reference also has the “First and only watch worn on the Moon” engraving.